WMDragstrem/CEN3078-Computer-Security-Project/README.md

-## Ver 1.1.0
+## Ver 1.2.0
-*Two new features added for this update to the ShapesProject.cpp file* \
+*One new feature added for this update to the ShapesProject.cpp file* \
 \
-1.)
-Program now checks to ensure input for coordinates and dimensions is an integer, and outputs an error message if it is not. \
-Previously, inputting a non-integer caused the program to go into an infinite output loop. \
+Program now accepts integers, rather than chars as input, reducing the risk of code injection and allowing the usage of enums for better future-proofing.\
 \
-2.)
-Program now limits the total number of saved shapes to 256 so as to preserve memory. \
-Should you wish to modify the cap, only the const MAX_SHAPES needs modified at the top of the program.